LindaHa/KenticoApp/README.md

 =======================
 1. A dropdown with sitenames so it doesn't have to be hardcoded
 2. A secure way to generate accsess-tokens
+3. User UI polish
+4. Improve architecture to follow all REST principles